 Following my discussion with Burnt I’ve been listening to his first release with David Sylvian and to the Secret Rhythms series with a whole new perspective on the philosophy of rhythm employed.
 New layers revealed through fresh insights shared.

 Hayden Chisholm – clarinet; Burnt Friedman – Ms20 synth, kid piano, programming, steel drum, percussion, melodica; Morten Grønvad – vibraphone; Jaki Liebezeit – drums; Tim Motzer – electric guitar; Daniel Schroeter – bass guitar; David Sylvian – vocals, lyrics

 Music by Burnt Friedman and Jaki Liebezeit.
 Lyrics by David Sylvian.

 Originally from Out in the Sticks, Nonplace, 2005

 Lyrics © copyright samadhisound publishing

 Grateful thanks to Burnt Friedman for sharing his insights.
 All quotes are from our 2019 conversation.

-Burnt has contributed in depth to the forthcoming book Jaki Liebezeit: Life, Theory and Practice of a Master Drummer by Jono Podmore.
-The book was crowdfunded through Unbound and can be pre-ordered by making a pledge here.
-It is intended that supporters will receive the book in November 2019, ahead of general publication in January 2020.
+Burnt has contributed in depth to the book Jaki Liebezeit: Life, Theory and Practice of a Master Drummer by Jono Podmore.
+The book, crowdfunded through Unbound, was published subsequent to my interview with Burnt and can be ordered here.

 ‘I come to the conclusion that “traditional” music is the most radical form of music making; so I very much lean towards the non-Western approach which sheds light on musical universals instead of repeating cultural imprints.’
 Burnt Friedman, 2019